NATIONAL CANCER INSTITUTE - CANCER.GOV

 Pharmacoscan:

 The Pharmacoscan assay is used by several investigators at the NIH Clinical Center Pharmacy Department to test for genetic variations affecting the absorption, distribution, metabolism, and excretion of drugs.
 4,627 ADME markers within approximately 1,200 genes are included in a single assay.
 Pharmacoscan is considered one of the panels that provide personalized medicine.
 Currently, there are only a limited number of genes of interest that are being used in the clinic, although the results of all are reported.
-The Applied Biosystems GeneTitan system is used for processing the Pharmacoscan assay.
+The Applied Biosystems GeneTitan MC system is used for processing the Pharmacoscan assay.
 Other assays can also be developed on this multi-channel automated array instrument.
 We also provide a companion diagnostic assay with fragment analysis of the UGT1A1 gene.

 Fragment Analysis: